aureliome/art-rethinking-ai/README.md

 # art-rethinking-ai

-**This project utilizes OpenAI's APIs to create unique pieces of art.**
+**This project utilizes OpenAI's APIs to recreate famous paintings through an `image-to-text-to-image` process.**

+The goal is to evaluate how well AI can analyze and recreate paintings without explicitly naming the original title or artist.

 By providing an image of a famous painting (e.g., the Mona Lisa), OpenAI's APIs generate a detailed description of the artwork, including the objects and colors depicted.

 Using this description, the project then prompts the OpenAI APIs to produce a new, original painting.

 <u>The title and artist of the original masterpiece are intentionally omitted.</u>

-This experiment aims to evaluate the AI's ability to analyze and recreate  an image (`image-to-text-to-image`).

 ## Examples